 Alleviates Stress:

-Synchronizing breath with movement in Warrior 2 activates the parasympathetic nervous system, aiding in stress and anxiety reduction.
-This pose serves as a reminder that true strength lies in mindfulness and balance rather than sheer force.
+Breathing in sync with the movement of Warrior 2 activates the parasympathetic nervous system, which aids in reducing anxiety and stress.
+This posture serves as an opportunity to remind ourselves that the true power is in balance and mindfulness rather than brute strength.

 Common Pitfalls to Avoid: